rui-r-duan/blog/_posts/2017-12-19-comp-mindmap.markdown

 categories: general
 ---

-I try to classify the general computing problems according to the nature of the computing process, data structures, program driven modes, and pure or impure (with side-effects or not).
+I try to classify the general computing problems according to the nature of the computing process, data structure, program driven mode, pureness (with side-effects or not), and architecture.

 I will study some of the topics thouroughly and post some articles in my blog.
 This mind map will keep evolving.